joshuahamrick/capstone-wespeak/README.md

 >[http://localhost:5173/](http://localhost:5173/)
 ##How to Use
 When seeking to decipher posts you can access each groups cipher key followed by the # in the bottom right side of each post!
--Click on desired text and make note of the cipher key -Navigate to Wespeak
+- Click on desired text and make note of the cipher key
+- Navigate to Wespeak
--Paste in desired ciphered text to the spoken tab -Enter the cipher key into the number field
+- Paste in desired ciphered text to the spoken tab
+- Enter the cipher key into the number field
-When seeking to cipher plain text to prepare to post you may do the following -Enter desired plain text into the speak field
+When seeking to cipher plain text to prepare to post you may do the following
+- Enter desired plain text into the speak field
--Enter desired cipher key(use a groups key if posting to a group) -Click on Submit
+- Enter desired cipher key(use a groups key if posting to a group)
+- Click on Submit
--Click the text to copy to clipboard
+- Click the text to copy to clipboard
 ##Future Development
 In this rough draft version of Wespeak all ciphering and deciphering is still run online and not at all encrypted.
 The end goal of this project is to instead have a downloadable application that professionally encrypts and decrypts all intended texts while running explicitly offline.
 This would create an enviroment where people may communicate without being concerned of outside influence, and no plain text would ever be displayed online.
 All encryption keys for groups and individual personal messages will be provided by secure and offline means.
 Only those intended to see your messages will.